 Modern Slavery

-At Independent Living Fund Scotland (ILF Scotland) we are committed to doing everything we can to ensure that there is no form of modern slavery or human trafficking within our organisation or our supply chains.
+At Independent Living Fund Scotland (ILF Scotland) we are committed to doing everything we can to ensure that there is no form of modern slavery or human trafficking within our organisation or our supply chains and aims to align with the Modern Slavery Act 2015.

 ILF Scotland conducts its business activity in accordance with our stated core values of ensuring that the interests of disabled people are at the heart of our decision-making processes and that we treat everyone with dignity, trust and respect.
 We apply these inherent values across our organisation and with all others that we come into contact with.